Billionaire Profile

 Early Life

 Andreas Strüngmann was born in 1950 in Mülheim an der Ruhr, Germany.
-He earned his medical degree from the University at Buffalo.
-In 1979, Andreas and his identical twin brother, Thomas, joined their father's pharmaceutical company, gaining valuable industry experience.
+He earned a medical degree from the University at Buffalo.
+Together with his identical twin brother, Thomas, he joined their father's pharmaceutical company, Durachemie, gaining industry experience.

 Rise to Success